ase2022/ase22PILAR/README.md

 Agreement contains the data for section 3.3

+Agreement.xlsx presents a summary of agreement result for AEL, Drain, IPLoM, LenMa, Logram and Spell

+Agreement_Logent.xlsx presents a summary of agreement result for PILAR

 ### Data for Section 5.1

 Logent_0.01.xlsx contains the data for section 5.1 part 1,2